Restricted Phase Space Thermodynamics of NED-AdS Black Holes: Abstract

 \section{Abstract}

-We study the Restricted Phase Space Thermodynamics (RPST) of magnetically charged by nonlinear electrodynamics (NED)-AdS black holes.
-The first law and the corresponding Euler relation is examined using the scaling properties.
-The Euler relation is found to hold automatically.
-We observe that the first order homogeneity of mass and the zeroth order homogeneity of the intensive variables is intact.
-We use numerical and graphical techniques to find the critical points of the thermodynamic quantities $S, Q, T, F$.
+We study the Restricted Phase Space Thermodynamics (RPST) of magnetically charged Anti de Sitter (AdS) black holes sourced by nonlinear electrodynamics(NED).
+The first law and the corresponding Euler relation are examined using the scaling properties.
+While the mass is homogeneous in the first order, the intensive variables are observed to follow zeroth order homogeneity.
+We use numerical and graphical techniques to find the critical points of the various thermodynamic quantities.
 By utilizing the re-scaling properties of the equation of states, we study the thermodynamic processes using different pairs of variables.
-We also analyse the phase transition behaviour of free energy and other thermodynamic variables.
-It is observed that the thermodynamics in the RPS formalism of our concerned black hole system is similar to RN-AdS, Kerr AdS and Kerr-Sen AdS black hole.
-This suggests that there should be some underlying universality in the RPST formalism.
-However, one particular $\mu-C$ process is found to differ from the earlier studied black holes, calling for further studies on the $\mu-C$ processes to comment on their universality.
+From our analysis, we infer that although the RPS thermodynamics of NED-AdS black hole resembles those of RN-AdS, Kerr-AdS, Kerr-Sen-Ads black holes in most of its aspects, hinting at a possible universality, there exists one particular $\mu-C$ process that differs in its behaviour from its counterparts in earlier reported works.